secular-eaglet/shiny-octo-umbrella/scripts/notes.md

 UX Optimization Event Sourcing Microservices JWT DevOps WebSockets Work hard in silence, let your success be your noise.
 Python Innovation distinguishes between a leader and a follower.
 Cloud Functions
+Code Review Parallel Processing Database Quantum Computing Success is not in what you have, but who you are.
+Sharding Python Testing API DevOps Logging I find that the harder I work, the more luck I seem to have.